monicacreative/parking-garage/README.md

 When the project is completed, commit the final changes, sync all pull requests, and each member should submit their respective GitHub links(though the code in each should be the same)

-# Monica - leaveGarage Section

 ###### List group responsiblities below:
 ###### Provide name and approxamite line numbers where each person wrote their code

+# Angelica - payForParking Section lines 31-36 (collaboration for remaining lines)

+# Monica - leaveGarage Section lines 38-46 (collaboration for remaining lines)

+# Denise - parkingGarage Section lines 51-61 (collaboration for remaining lines)